bnguyensn/bundler/README.md

 This package exports the `bundler.js` executable in `bin`.

-This executable, when runs, will either start a `webpack-dev-server` for development or build a production build using configurations from:
+This executable will do one of the following actions as specified by the user:

-* The executable itself
+* `dev`: start a `webpack-dev-server` for development purpose
-* The package's `index.js` (the package's webpack configuration file)
+* `prod`: bundle files for production using webpack
-* The user's `package.json`
+* `test`: run tests using Jest

 ## What your project should look like?